 It’s time for you to enjoy the beauty of showering with a Number 0 buzz cut for (potentially) the first time.

 It’s simple.
-The Number 0 buzz cut a phenomenal choice for men looking for clinical efficiency and effortless style.
+The Number 0 buzz cut is a phenomenal choice for men looking for clinical efficiency and effortless style.

 You’ve seen pictures of what it looks like, learned why it’s so great and how to trim it in the most effective way possible.